Myth: joining a MAT improves academic attainment

 Academies are also outside the scope of financial help that LAs can provide, such as help to get through temporary funding shortfalls.
 Academies must bear redundancy costs themselves, whereas LAs can share the burden of these costs among schools.

 A MAT may promise that pay and conditions will not change, but there is no legal barrier to that happening following academy conversion.
-New staff joining an academy will not get the same terms and conditions as those who transferred when the school converted.
+New staff joining an academy may not get the same terms and conditions as those who transferred when the school converted.
+While those staff who transferred have a legal right to maintain their pay and conditions on transfer, the pay and conditions for new joiners can be whatever the MAT determines.

 Staff who move to academies can lose their built-up entitlement to maternity pay.
-Staff who later return to LA employment will have lost many rights.
+Staff who later return to LA employment will have lost many rights, such as continuity of service, which is important for calculating sick pay.